niharika-D123/Scipy-/README.md

 Details about files:

+a. coverage.json: This is the code coverage report generated in json format.

-a. task2.py: This file contains the script to find the total number of test files and the number of assert statements in each file.
+b. task2.py: This file contains the script to find the total number of test files and the number of assert statements in each file.

-b. tak3.py: This file contains the script to find the location,file and number of times debug  statements has appeared in the production files.
+c. tak3.py: This file contains the script to find the location,file and number of times debug  statements has appeared in the production files.

-c. task3_2.py:This file contains the scripts to find the location,file and the number of times assert statements has appeared in the production files.
+d. task3_2.py:This file contains the scripts to find the location,file and the number of times assert statements has appeared in the production files.

-d. gen-figures.py: This script was used to plot the figures.
+e. gen-figures.py: This script was used to plot the figures.

-e. task4.py: This file contains the scripts to find when test files are added,modified to this project and by whom, within last six months.
+f. task4.py: This file contains the scripts to find when test files are added,modified to this project and by whom, within last six months.